authntcG/authntcg.github.io/README.md

 # Inspiro
-A simple dashboard, no fuzz needed.
+A simple dashboard, no fuss needed.

+Warning : This extension are in development process and still needed enhancement in performance etc.